-As a robustness check, and because of the potential for distortion in least-squares inference with regard to coefficients on highly persistent regressors in samples of modest length - as noted in Ashley and Verbrugge (2009a) - we also used wild bootstrap simulation to test the various null hypotheses indicated in Table 1.
+Because of the potential for distortion in least-squares inference with regard to coefficients on highly persistent regressors in samples of modest length - as noted in Ashley and Verbrugge (2008a) - we also used wild bootstrap simulation to test the various within-period null hypotheses indicated in the lower portion of Table 1, as a robustness check.
 (The wild bootstrap was used in view of strong evidence for heteroskedasticity in the model errors.)
 With one exception, the resulting inferences were essentially unchanged: the standard error estimates and inference p-values for the hypothesis test results given in Table 1 were generally quite similar to those obtained using the NLS asymptotic heteroskedasticity-robust standard errors.
-The only exception to this is the rejection p-value for the test of the joint null hypothesis that the coefficients on all three $u_t$ components were equal in the MBM period, where the wild bootstrap simulations resulted in a rejection p-value of 0.09, whereas the p-value resulting from the NLS asymptotics yields a rejection p-value of 0.023.
-Each of these p-values is, itself, just an
+The only exception to this is the rejection p-value for the test of the joint null hypothesis that the coefficients on all three $u_t$ components were equal in the MBM period, where the wild bootstrap simulations resulted in a rejection p-value of 0.09, whereas the p-value resulting from the NLS asymptotics yields a rejection p-value of 0.04.
+Each of these p-values is, itself, just an (asymptotically-justified) sample estimate.
+Consequently we take the inference here to be rejection at the 4 percent to 10 percent level of significance.